 American Heritage, in a usage note with its entry for “master,” cites many compounds that use the word in a gender-neutral way: “masterpiece,” “mastermind,” “master plan,” and so on.

-The expression “master of ceremonies” (originally “master of the ceremonies”) first showed up in print in the early 17th century, according to the OED.
+So the expression has a venerable history.
+Its older brother, “master of ceremonies” (originally “master of the ceremonies”), first showed up in print in the early 17th century, according to the OED.

-Initially, it referred to “an officer of the British royal household who superintended state ceremonies and was responsible for the enforcement of court etiquette.”
+Initially it referred to “an officer of the British royal household who superintended state ceremonies and was responsible for the enforcement of court etiquette,” Oxford says.

-An early citation for the expression used in its modern sense is from Jane Austen’s novel Northanger Abbey (written at the end of the 18th century): “The master of the ceremonies introduced to her a very gentlemanlike young man as a partner.”
+An early citation for the expression used in its modern sense comes from Jane Austen’s novel Northanger Abbey (written around 1798-99): “The master of the ceremonies introduced to her a very gentlemanlike young man as a partner.”